SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/0-introduction-advanced-version/README.md

     - **application** plan which handles the XSUAA-based application authentication and authorization of all tenants.
     - **broker** plan which takes care of the XSUAA-based API access security requirements for all tenants.
 - additional enterprise readiness features like an
-    - (*) **SAP Cloud Identity** services for handling in-app user management operations on SAP Identity Authentication Service.
+    - (*) **SAP Cloud Identity** services for handling a Central User Management and In-App user management operations on SAP Identity Authentication Service.
     - (*) **SAP S/4HANA push** example which enables consumers to push business data from their On-Premises systems in a certain format.
     - (*) **SAP API Management** setup which allows SaaS Providers to add enterprise API qualities to the API endpoints provided to subscribers.

 ## 3. Advanced Version Result

-As a result of this Advanced tutorial, you have a SaaS application running in a Cloud Foundry environment or Kyma Cluster of your own SAP BTP Subaccount which
+As a result of this Advanced tutorial, you have a SaaS application running in the **Cloud Foundry** environment or **Kyma Cluster** of your own SAP BTP Subaccount.

 > (*) indicates that the feature is only available in the Advanced Version, all other features are also available in Basic Version.